SpectraL519/cpp-ap-demo/numbers_converter/README.md

 # CPP-AP demo: numbers converter

-This demo project demonstrates how you can use the `choises` parameter of an argument.
+This demo project demonstrates how you can use an argument's parameters like *nargs*, *choices* or *default values*

+<br />

+### Functionality

+- The program prints all the parsed numbers converted to the selected system.

-The program takes two optional arguments:
+- The program takes two optional arguments:

   - `numbers` - a list of unsigned integer values (empty list by default).
   - `base` - the number system's base to which the given numbers will be converted.
 This argument can have exactly one value, which can be one of: `bin`, `dec`, `hex`, where `dec` is the default value.

-The program prints all the parsed numbers converted to the selected system.

 <br />

-#### The project defines:

-- The [main file](app/main.cpp) - the entry point of the program.
-Here you include the `ap/argument_parser.hpp` header file and define the parser's configuration.
-- The numbers_converter [header](include/numbers_converter.hpp) and [source](source/numbers_converter.cpp) files - the declarations and definitions of the numbers conversion utility

-<br />

-#### Experiments
+### Experiments

 Check what happens when you run the `convert_numbers` executable with: